Skip to main content

 Dissecting "Nosferatu" (2024) [Part 4]: Dreams Grow Darker

 As Robert Eggers' "The VVitch" (2015) is the "Puritan nightmare", his "Nosferatu" is the Victorian nightmare.
 Robert Eggers explored the thematic of dreams and nightmares, present in the "Dracula" novel, mostly associated with Lucy Westenra's character.
-As introduced in previous posts, this connects with Carl Jung's interpretation of dreams, and Carl Jung wrote: "The dream is the small hidden door in the innermost and most secret recesses of the soul".
+As introduced in previous posts, this connects with Carl Jung's interpretation of dreams, as he wrote"The dream is the small hidden door in the innermost and most secret recesses of the soul".

 Sigmund Freud and Carl Jung devoted great part of their careers to the study of dreams, crafting complex systems of interpretation and symbolism.
 Both Freud and Jung regarded dreams as a window into our unconscious mind; where forgotten memories, repressed desires and unresolved conflicts lie in the darkness.
 As Carl Jung wrote, dreams are "a product of nature that enables us to know the truth about ourselves".
 Freud believed dreams are a manifestation of repressed desires and conflicts, associated with sexuality, while Jung rejected most of Freud's focus on sexual undertones, and embraced symbolic and archetypal interpretation of dreams, with concepts like shadow self, animus/anima and mythologems–mythological motifs (common to the universal human experience, the "collective unconscious").